jbee/jbee.github.io/hiperx.md

 In worst case n is the longer length (of input or pattern).
 In best case n is the shorter length (of input or pattern).
 No heap memory is needed to process matching.
+Matching function can be written in < 100 LOC (Java).

 ## Examples